loyannec/loyannec/README.md

 I'm a strong supporter of women's empowerment, gender equality, women in technology or anywhere they want to occupy, against racism and male chauvinism and anything else that might come to label someone.

-I also like plants, rainbows, music festivals, assembling IKEA furniture, series, stock market and etc.
+I also like coffee, plants, rainbows, music festivals, assembling IKEA furniture, series, stock market and etc.

 Would you like to find me?